tizianocoluzzi/TrustMyBike/README.md

 ### Description
 ESP compute classification task to undestand street quality, communicates with the phone who enrich the obtained data.
 The obtained data are transimtted to the cloud to create this shared map.

-### What we need to determine:
-- frequency of sampling: idea it might depend on the speed
-- frequency of transmission: The frequency of transmission determine the enrichment so it needs to be fats enougn to build a street but no need to transmit every sample
-- data extraction: Which data do we care about? e.g. We can use sliding window to detect spikes
-- model: what model should we use to perfom the learning task? supervised/unsupervised?
-- data: how do we collect data to have this samples? https://data.mendeley.com/datasets/3j9yh8znj4